 - Manage your Discover content: on Discover, you can watch friends’ Stories, Publisher Stories, shows and Our Stories to learn about things going on around the world!
 You can also decide what Discover content you’d like to see.

 - Friends: friends’ Stories are sorted based on who you keep in touch with the most, so you’ll usually see mainly the people you care about.
 Learn more on how to manage your friends or add new friends.

-- Subscriptions: right below the Friends section, you’ll see your favourite content from publishers, creators and other channels that you’ve subscribed to.
+- Subscriptions: just below the Friends section, you’ll see your favourite content from publishers, creators and other channels that you’ve subscribed to.
 These are sorted by which Story was updated most recently.

 - For you: here you’ll find a growing list of recommended Stories from publishers and creators you don’t subscribe to yet – as well as sponsored Stories and Stories from our community around the world.
-If you really don't like a certain Story you come across, you can always hold down on it and tap “See less like this” to hide that Story and others like it.
+If you really don't like a certain Story you come across, you can always hold down on it and tap “Hide” to hide that Story and others like it.

 - Hiding Stories on Discover: you can always hide any Story that you don’t want to see.
-Just press and hold on a Story, and tap “See less like this”.
+Just press and hold on a Story, and tap “Hide”.